-- Heating in winter, - Control of two heating circuits\, - Production of domestic hot water\ (provided that combined with a DHW tank). - Installation with boiler connection\ as a supplementary heating for the coldest days. - Cooling in summer\ (for floor heating-cooling system or fan-convectors). - Heating the swimming pool\. - \: These options require the use of additional kits (see chapter "Optional equipment").
+- Heating in winter, - Control of two heating circuits, - Production of domestic hot water. - Installation with boiler connection as a supplementary heating for the coldest days. or - The addition of electrical back-ups, for extra heating on the coldest days. - Cooling in summer (for floor heating-cooling system or fan-convectors). - Heating the swimming pool. - : These options require the use of additional kits (see chapter "Optional equipment").